 - 4.1.
 The main Development Plan Document (DPD) to be produced is the Lewes District Local Plan.
 The Council's planning policy team is responsible for leading the work on preparing the Local Plan, whose geographical coverage is the whole of Lewes District excluding the area within the South Downs National Park.
 Ensuring that the Local Plan is in conformity with national policy and legislation is also a key requirement in preparing the local plan. - 4.2.
-This LDS replaces the current Local Plan (Parts 1 & 2) adopted by the Council in 2016 and 2020.
-An 'Issues and Options' consultation, undertaken in the summer of 2021 received approximately 42,000 representations.
-Issues raised through the consultation relating to the evidence base, spatial strategy options and protection of the environment, as well as the other consultation topics are all being given full consideration.
+The local plan being developed under this LDS will replace the current Local Plan (Parts 1 & 2) adopted by the Council in 2016 and 2020.
+Consultation at early stages of the plan have already taken place - an 'Issues and Options' consultation (summer of 2021) and a 'Preferred Options and policy directions' (winter 2023/24) consultation, both under Regulation 18.

 - 4.3.
-Alongside the 'issues and options' consultation representation, a suite of evidence studies are being prepared on a variety of topics to support the preparation of the Local Plan.
-These studies are due to report back in early 2023 and will be important in supporting that the plan's spatial strategy as being an appropriate strategy. - 4.4.
-The timetable in the table below is intended to allow for work to understand the implications of the emerging evidence and national policy changes, noting the complexity of the issues and the volume of comments raised by the Issues and Options consultation.
-Further owing to local elections in 2023, a period of purdah between March and May has also informed the timeframe for the preparation of the Local Plan. - 4.5.
-Accordingly the revised LDS timetable would see a postponement of the Preferred Options consultation to Autumn 2023, approximately 2 years later than that which is in the published LDS.
-Upon submission of the Local Plan to the Planning Inspectorate the remainder of the plan-making processes/ timetable are in the hands of the Planning Inspectorate, nevertheless, it would be a material consideration (albeit with reduced weight.)
-Officers will seek discussions, should they be appropriate, with the Planning Inspectorate closer to the examination, including on procedural issues.
-The changes to the national plan making system may also result in changes to the approach, process and timetable.
+Alongside the representations to these consultations, a suite of evidence studies prepared on a variety of topics also supports the preparation of the Local Plan.
+Additional evidence studies will complement this suite and will be important in supporting the plan's spatial strategy. - 4.4.
+The timetable in the table is intended to allow for work to understand the implications of the emerging evidence and national policy changes, noting the complexity of the issues and the volume of comments raised by the public in the earlier consultations. - 4.5.
+The revised milestones are:

-Stage Existing Milestones in adopted LDS Proposed Milestones Preferred Options Consultation (Reg.
-18) Autumn 2021 Autumn 2023 Draft Plan consultation (Reg.
-18) • Spring2024 Publication (of pre-submission plan) and consultation (Reg.
-19) Autumn 2022 Winter 2024 Submission to Secretary of State (Reg.
-22) By or before Winter 2023 Spring 2025 Examination in Public (Reg.
-24) By or before Winter 2023 Autumn/Winter 2025 Adoption and Publication (Reg.
-26) By or before Winter 2023 Subject to progress of independent Examination
+Local Plan Phase 1 consultation (Reg.
+18): Winter 2024/5 Local Plan Phase 2 consultation (Reg.
+18): Autumn 2025 Proposed Submission version consultation (Reg.19): Spring 2026 Submission to the Secretary of State (Reg 22): Summer 2026 Examination in Public (Reg.24): Autumn 2026 Adoption (Reg 26): Subject to progress at EiP winter 2026/7

+4.6.
+Upon submission of the Local Plan to the Planning Inspectorate the remainder of the plan-making process/timetable is in the hands of the Planning Inspectorate, nevertheless, it would be a material consideration (albeit with reduced weight) in planning application decision making.
+Officers will seek discussions, should they be appropriate, with the Planning Inspectorate closer to the Examination, including on procedural issues.